-The PTPA is the first agreement in force that incorporates groundbreaking provisions concerning the protection of the environment and labor rights that were included as part of the Bipartisan Agreement on Trade Policy developed by Congressional leaders on May 10, 2007.
-Since 2009, total trade between the United States and Peru has risen from close to $9 billion to $15.9 billion in 2017.
+The PETPA is the first agreement in force that incorporates groundbreaking provisions concerning the protection of the environment and labor rights that were included as part of the Bipartisan Agreement on Trade Policy developed by Congressional leaders on May 10, 2007.
+Since 2009, total trade between the United States and Peru has risen from close to $9 billion to $15.8 billion in 2019.
+Peru is currently our 35th largest goods trading partner.

 The importer is heavily dependent upon the assistance and cooperation of its U.S. suppliers in producing accurate and well-documented declarations of origin.